 (sculpture, 2011) inkjet print on copy paper

-I include this piece because it marks the point I transitioned from purely photographer to artist, although perhaps I didn’t appreciate it at the time.
-The photographic collective I was part of was asked to respond to Gerard Byrne’s work at MK Gallery in 2011.
+The photographic collective I was in was asked to respond to Gerard Byrne’s work at MK Gallery in 2011.
 It was decided (for reasons lost in the mists of time) that we would pivot our responses around a random page from a vintage magazine called ‘True Story’.

 I used scanning as the photographic process, treating the text as an object, and abstracting its content by iterations of scanning until it was unintelligible.
 This I transformed into a sculpture – far removed from its original incarnation as a body of information-bearing content.
 I contended the object was a photograph.
 (The beginnings of working with paper, obsessively turning two dimensions into three dimensions, can be seen here…)